IEEE EMC2 2023 Technical Program

 Title: Analysis and evidence base of the links between climate change and human health

-Abstract: Dr. Djoher Abderrahmane holds a PhD in Economics and is currently lecturer at the Faculty of Economic Sciences of Oran 2-Algeria.
+Dr. Djoher Abderrahmane holds a PhD in Economics and is currently lecturer at the Faculty of Economic Sciences of Oran 2-Algeria.
 She is responsible for a teaching and research programme on health and environmental crises.
 Besides this, she is the regional delegate of the Cedimes research center in Paris, France (Centre d'Etudes sur le Développement International et les Mouvements Economiques et Sociaux).
 Her research focuses on the economics of health, the environment and sustainable development, digitalization of the health system, etc.."